spot-next/core-next/docs/api.md

 The framework provides these resolvers out of the box:
 * `ReferenceValueResolver`: used for resolving relation items
-* `PrimitiveValueResolver`: converts the string column values to the target type
+* `PrimitiveValueResolver`: converts the string column values to the target type.
+Supporter are numbers, date and time values
 * `FileValueResolver`: reads the file content of the file specified as the column value.
 * `LocalDateValueResolver`: parses the string of the format `2018-01-31` into a `java.time.LocalDate` object.
 * `LocalTimeValueResolver`: parses the string of the format `10:15:30` into a `java.time.LocalTime` object.